-AXI International, a Florida-based manufacturer of diesel fuel optimization and maintenance systems, announces that it has been acquired by AXI International Holdings.
+AXI International, a Florida-based manufacturer of diesel fuel optimization and maintenance systems, has been acquired by AXI International Holdings.

 The new executive management team includes Islam Nahdi as president, Wessel van Tonder as CEO, and Bill O’Connell as executive vice president.
 AXI founder, Wout Lisseveld will continue as a consultant to the company, focusing on international business development.